parekh-sanket/NodeJs-Todo/README.md

     npm install

 3. **Configure MongoDB**
    Update the MongoDB connection URL in config/development.json.
-Replace the existing value with your MongoDB URL:
+Replace the existing value with your MongoDB URL and also email user and password:

     ```bash
     {
         "mongoDb": {
           "url": "your-mongodb-connection-string"
+        },
+        "email" : {
+           "emailUser" : "email user", // for this visit https://ethereal.email/ and create temporary email ans password
+           "emailPass"  : "password"
        }
    }

 4. **Build the Project**